wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 Soon you will realise that peace and happiness are in your very nature and it is only seeking them through some particular channels that disturbs.
 Avoid the disturbance, that is all.
 To seek there is no need — you would not seek what you already have.
-You yourself are God, the Supreme Reälity.
+You yourself are God, the Supreme Reality.
 To begin with, trust me, trust the Teacher.
 It enables you to make the first step — and then your trust is justified by your own experiënce.
 In every walk of life, initial trust is essential; without it little can be done.
 Every undertaking is an act of faith.
 Even your daily bread you eat on trust!
 By remembering what I told you, you will achieve everything.
-I am telling you again: You are the all-pervading, all transcending reälity.
+I am telling you again: You are the all-pervading, all transcending reality.
 Behave accordingly: Think, feel and act in harmony with the whole and the actual experiënce of what I say will dawn upon you in no time.
 No effort is needed.
 Have faith and act on it.
 Please see that I want nothing from you.
 It is in your own interest that I